 Melissa was the AMS lead on the Association of Home Office Underwriters (AHOU) Educational Task Force.
 The task force held a six-month feasibility study on the potential creation of an educational/professional development curriculum for insurance professionals.
 The study included research, a market place survey and focus groups.
 From that study, the AHOU Education Task Force launched Advance360, a learning management platform that now offers members on-demand podcasts and webinar case studies.

 During the first year of her tenure at the American College of Medical Genetics and Genomics, Melissa recommended and led the implementation of a management information system.
 The association previously had data in multiple spreadsheets and shared member information with a sister society.
 ACMG’s small staff of five was duplicating efforts and unable to keep track of member activities, provide the Board and leadership important member data and report on member activity.
-Under her guidance, a database vendor was selected and multi-staged project was initiated to implement a robust system that is still used twelve years and 30 employees later.
+Under her guidance, a database vendor was selected and multi-staged project was initiated to implement a robust system that is still used today.

 Working for a stand-alone non-profit for over ten years, Melissa managed a team that grew 500% during her tenure.
 This growth included challenges with finances, structure, staffing, and facilities and she worked closely with the Executive Director and elected leadership to successfully survive that growth.